AdeyemiA/split_records/README.md

 >*  put SIZE bytes per output file.
 Suffix the number                           with k, m, or g for scaling.
 Without scales
 >*      default to megabytes.
 Default size if the option                           omitted is 20MB

+*	-c, --count
+>*	Produce only the total number of records in a .cnt file.
+>*	The input file is not split.

 *   -h, --header
 >*      Input file has a header on the first line.
 If specified and header
 >*        inclusion is not specified, the header is stripped off the output.
 If specified, the value read
 >*        overrides that passed as an argument to the option        --include-header[=header_line]
+>*		  Default is input file has no header.

 *   -i, --include-header[=HEADER]
 >*  Include the header from the first line.
 Default is excluded.
 If this option is specified